edgepointlearning/edgepointlearning.github.io/collections/_posts/2020-03-25-hard-skills-vs-soft-skills.md

 Put simply, you can be a certified expert in your field, but that won’t matter much if you just can’t work with your fellow employees.

-{% asset 'blog/2020-03-25-hard-skills-vs-soft-skills02.jpg'
-  alt='7% of employers value soft skills more than hard skills' magick:resize='670' %}
+{% picture blog blog/2020-03-25-hard-skills-vs-soft-skills02.jpg --alt 7% of employers value soft skills more than hard skills %}

 ## What are hard skills?